Summertime is a truly spectacular season for visiting Kennebunkport and vacationing on the Maine coast.

-With incredible ocean front vistas and beautiful sandy beaches all over the area, there are ample opportunities for outdoor recreation and relaxation in one of the most beautiful communities in New England.
+With incredible ocean front vistas and beautiful sandy beaches all over the area, there are ample activities and things to do in one of the most beautiful Maine communities.

-The warm temperatures of June, July, and August are ideal of lounging on the area’s sandy beaches, but with so many great activities available and restaurants to sample, even non-beach goers enjoy the summer months in Kennebunkport.
+The warm temperatures of June, July and August are ideal for lounging on the area’s sandy beaches.
+But with so many great activities available and restaurants to sample, even non-beach goers enjoy the summer months in Kennebunkport.

-The Maine Stay is located just a mile from Colony Beach at the mouth of the Kennebunk River, and is perfect for watching the sunset and a scenic stroll along Ocean Avenue.
-Continuing along Ocean Ave. on Parson’s Way Walk, you can enjoy stretches of rocky shoreline before stumbling on the Bush Family Compound.
+The Maine Stay is located just a mile from Colony Beach at the mouth of the Kennebunk River and is perfect for watching the sunset and enjoying a scenic stroll along Ocean Avenue.
+Continuing along Ocean Avenue on Parson’s Way Walk, you can experience stretches of rocky shoreline before stumbling on the Bush Family Compound.

 On the Water

-True to its seafaring history, one of the best ways to sightsee in the area is to step aboard a handcrafted schooner for a coastal tour of Southern Maine.
-Both the Schooner Eleanor and the Pineapple Ketch offer sailings daily (weather permitting, of course!) and offer the highest quality sails available.
+True to its seafaring history, one of the best ways to sightsee in the area is to step aboard a handcrafted schooner for a coastal tour of southern Maine.
+Both the Schooner Eleanor and the Pineapple Ketch offer sailings daily (weather permitting, of course!) and have the highest quality sails available.

-And for the fishermen among you, there are ample fishing charters (deep sea included) available launching from Kennebunkport’s marinas.
+And for the fishermen among you, there are ample fishing charters (deep sea included) available that launch from Kennebunkport’s marinas.

 Historic Maine Coast

-In the summer months, the Kennebunkport Historical Society offers walking tours of the historic district, but if that doesn’t fit your schedule, we’ll provide you with materials to guide your own tour of Kennebunkport and Historic Kennebunk as well.
+In the summer months, the Kennebunkport Historical Society offers walking tours of the historic district.
+If that doesn’t fit your schedule, we’ll provide you with materials to guide your own tour of Kennebunkport and historic Kennebunk as well.

-Just down the street, you’ll find the First Families Museum, which pairs Presidential history in Kennebunkport with historic architecture and design.
-And not far from the Maine Stay is the Brick Store Museum, which is exclusively dedicated to the history of the area.
+Just down the street, you’ll find the First Families Museum, which pairs presidential history in Kennebunkport with historic architecture and design.
+And not far from the Maine Stay is the Brick Store Museum.
+It’s exclusively dedicated to the history of the area.

-Additionally, you’ll find trolley and train, history, and art museums throughout our community and neighboring ones.
-But one of our favorite ways to spend an afternoon or evening is on a horse drawn carriage ride or wooden trolley tour through the historic district – enjoy the local sights in evening breeze along with a touch of history!
+Additionally, you’ll find trolley and train, history and art museums throughout our community and neighboring ones.
+But one of our favorite ways to spend an afternoon or evening is on a horse-drawn carriage ride or a wooden trolley tour through the historic district.
+Enjoy the local sights in the evening breeze along with a touch of history!

 Restaurants and Dining